dbcli/pgcli/docs/pages/full_screen_apps.rst

         # the left.
         Window(content=BufferControl(buffer=buffer1)),

         # A vertical line in the middle.
-We explicitely specify the width, to
+We explicitly specify the width, to
         # make sure that the layout engine will not try to divide the whole
         # width by three for all these windows.
 The window will simply fill its
         # content by repeating this character.